Pisaster giganteus

-Pisaster giganteus, the giant sea star or giant spined star, is a species of sea star that lives along the western coast of North America from Southern California to British Columbia.
+Pisaster giganteus, the giant sea star, giant spined star, or knobby sea star is a species of sea star that lives along the western coast of North America from Southern California to British Columbia.
 It makes its home on rocky shores near the low tide mark.
 It preys on mollusks.
 It can grow as large as 24 in in diameter.
 Its color varies from brown to red or purple.

 Reproduction and regeneration

 Giant sea stars have small eggs, and their sperm contain spherical heads.
 Once their larvae are born, they are bilaterally symmetrical.
 By the time they mature and reach adulthood they are centered on a set point with radial symmetry to their bodies.
 The gonads of the giant sea star grow in a winters time just in time for spawning season between the months of March and April.

 Habitat

 Giant sea stars are usually found around the protected coastlines with low tide.
 They can often be found attached to rocks, pier supports or in the sand.